Skip to main content

 Grant O. Gale Observatory Open

 Professor Bob Cadmus will show you the stars.
-Shuttles will depart from the JRC parking lot approximately every half hour.
-Or feel free to walk out to the Observatory.
-Last shuttle will depart at 10:45 p.m.
+You can walk to the observatory or take a shuttle departing from the JRC parking lot approximately every half hour.
+The last shuttle departs at 10:45 p.m.

 Family Friendly